nerdXNature/url-shortener/README.md

  1. I wanted to work on a quick side-project
  2. I wanted to make a URL shortener template that anyone could use and is free.

+ You can see a live demo @ https://myshort.tk

 ## Getting Started